-FDEP has also strived to develop key relationships with acknowledged HEA experts (e.g., NCRI, Broward County's EPGMD, and NOAA) to better understand the applicability of the tool, as well as determining scientifically accurate, and legally defensible, input parameters.
+DEP has also strived to develop key relationships with acknowledged HEA experts (e.g., NCRI, Broward County's EPGMD, and NOAA) to better understand the applicability of the tool, as well as determining scientifically accurate, and legally defensible, input parameters.
 Meetings were held in Phase II and Phase III with NOAA economists to better understand the concept of discounting as it relates to natural resource damages.
 Additionally, discussions were held with NOAA marine habitat resource specialists to try to understand the methods and theory used to determine accurate recovery rates and trajectories, both key inputs in the HEA process.
-Research into the understanding and development of how to appropriately utilize the HEA will continue in Phase IV.
+NOAA's DARRP has preliminarily started using the Rapid Ecological Assessment (REA) to see if it is a more appropriate method to assess injury to coral reefs and determine replacement habitat.
+Research into the understanding and development of how to appropriately utilize the HEA and REA will continue in Phase V.

-• Continue to train FDEP staff on how to appropriately utilize HEA for determining compensatory mitigation for reef resource injuries.
+- Continue to train DEP staff on how to appropriately utilize HEA for determining compensatory mitigation for reef resource injuries. - Work with NOAA's DARRP in understanding the applicability of the REA versus the HEA.

 Recommendation 16 calls for the development of a publication on guidelines to restoration monitoring.
-FWC's Florida State Wildlife Grants Program is funding the project, "Developing a Strategy for Coral Reef Restoration for Florida" that could satisfy this recommendation.
-The goal of the project is to produce a precise document that will outline the essential strategies necessary to affect a well-coordinated, comprehensive coral reef restoration effort in Florida.
-This will be achieved by assembling the project partners onto a steering committee, who will lead the effort.
-A representative from CRCP will be on the project steering committee.
-During the spring of 2013, a workshop will be held where a broad range of resource managers and scientists will be presented with the draft strategies and tasked to develop targeted research and conservation actions.
-FWC staff will then develop a draft document based upon the content of the workshop, which will be reviewed by the project steering committee to ensure that the themes and outcomes of the workshop are represented.
+FWC's Florida State Wildlife Grants Program is funding the project, "Developing a Strategy for Coral Reef Restoration for Florida" that was thought to satisfy this recommendation.
+However, the goal of the project is to produce a document that will outline the essential strategies necessary for restoration of a natural coral reef in Florida and not restoration of a reef damaged by a vessel or other anthropogenic sources.
+During Phase V, an outline of the guidelines will be drafted and ways to complete its publication will be investigated.